 The most famous pancake race takes place at Olney in Buckinghamshire.
 According to tradition, in 1445 a woman of Olney heard the shriving bell while she was making pancakes and ran to the church in her apron, still clutching her frying pan.
 The Olney pancake race is now world famous.
 Competitors have to be local housewives and they must wear an apron and a hat or scarf.

 At Westminster School in London, the annual Pancake Grease is held.
 A verger from Westminster Abbey leads a procession of boys into the playground where the school cook tosses a huge pancake over a five-metre high bar.
-The boys then race to grab a portion of the pancake and the one who ends up with the largest piece receives a cash bonus from the Dean, originally a guinea or sovereign.
+The boys then race to grab a portion of the pancake and the one who ends up with the largest piece receives a financial reward from the Dean, originally a guinea or sovereign.

 In Scarborough, Yorkshire, on Shrove Tuesday, everyone assembles on the promenade to skip.
-Long ropes are stretched across the road and there maybe be ten or more people skipping on one rope.
-The origins of this custom is not known but skipping was once a magical game, associated with the sowing and sprouting of seeds which may have been played on barrows (burial mounds) during the Middle Ages.
+Long ropes are stretched across the road and there might be ten or more people skipping on one rope.
+The origin of this custom is not known but skipping was once a magical game, associated with the sowing and spouting of seeds which may have been played on barrows (burial mounds) during the Middle Ages.